 Big data is a growing challenge for all organisations and with the growing use of smartphones and tablets being used across businesses, users are expecting more from their mobiles.
 Mobile applications are backed up by a wealth of data and have extraordinary potential to deliver valuable information to end users.
 The use of applications for business is a growing trend for 2017 with hybrid app development being inherently more comprehensive, more accurate in filtering though data and more precise with delivering key information to end users.
 By the start of 2017, all developers for mobiles will very likely have at least one foot dipped in the ‘Big Data Ocean’.

 As enterprise mobility continues its upswing into 2017, it’s possible that more wearables will be introduced to the workplaces under Bring Your Own Device (BYOD) policies in companies.
 This may add greater impetus for wearable technology to become a business tool.
-Currently the focus is still on android app development and iOS app development, but it wouldn’t be surprising if we see smart watches and smart glasses solidifying a bigger role in the enterprise by the end of 2017.
+Currently the focus is still on android app development and iOS application development, but it wouldn’t be surprising if we see smart watches and smart glasses solidifying a bigger role in the enterprise by the end of 2017.

 A recent Gallup poll indicates that 72 percent of Americans check their phones at least once an hour.
 The overwhelming majority of that time, up to 90 percent, is using apps.
 The competition in the mobile app development market is growing rapidly.
 However, mobile app developers not only need to focus on smartphones, there is a need for wearables, smart cars, IoT-enabled devices as well.
 Cloud based apps are allowing users to share and sync data in real time, whilst on the move, this is something that will improve throughout the upcoming year.